Dear High School Students,

-We would like to extend a warm invitation for you to join us at NW Cyber Camp 2023, a summer cybersecurity camp taking place from July 24 to July 28 at Oregon State University in Corvallis, Mt.
-Hood Community College in Gresham, and Portland Community College (Sylvania Campus) in Portland.
+Welcome to NW Cyber Camp 2023, a summer cybersecurity camp taking place from July 24 to July 28 at Oregon State University in Corvallis, Mt.
+Hood Community College in Gresham, Portland Community College (Sylvania Campus) in Portland and University of Oregon in Eugene.

 2023 CAMP DETAILS